 The reason for this is because mycorrhizae allows the plant to explore a greater volume of soil.
 The book, “Phosphorus in action – Biological processes in soil phosphorus cycling.
 Soil Biology Vol. 26,” explains that while root hairs can only extend a few millimeters, the hyphae of some AMF can extend many centimeters away.

 Alice Roy-Bolduc and Mohamed Hijri, authors of the article “The Use of Mycorrhizae to Enhance Phosphorus Uptake: A Way Out The Phosphorus Crisis,” say that in addition to the larger surface area, phosphorus is also highly immobile and phosphate ions become rapidly bound with cations, making it unavailable to plants.
 However, they say it is known that the presence of mycorrhizal fungi improves phosphate solubility.

 Phosphorus uptake is not the only benefit of AMF.
-Roy-Bolduc and Hijri say that because they extends the root system, they help absorb more water and can access water in smaller pores, thereby increasing plant water uptake.
-They also improves soil structure, contribute to soil aggregation and decrease erosion.
+Roy-Bolduc and Hijri say that because they extend the root system, they help absorb more water and can access water in smaller pores, thereby increasing plant water uptake.
+They also improve soil structure, contribute to soil aggregation and decrease erosion.